 Types of Foundation Cracks

 Foundation cracks can be classified as either structural or non-structural.
-There’s a big difference between the two, and so will their consequences.
+There’s a big difference between the two, and their consequences will differ greatly.
 One is superficial in nature, which will be less severe.
 The other one is more deeply rooted and can be more dangerous.
 Knowing the difference between structural and non-structural cracks will help you to know what you’re dealing with, so you can take more appropriate measures.

 If you’re not sure what type of foundation crack has developed, you should have a qualified contractor come out to inspect the foundation.
 This person will be able to tell you what kind of crack has appeared on your foundation and will be able to give you a cost-effective solution.